gagolews/genieclust/.devel/sphinx/weave/r.md

 ```

+## Dendrograms

 Dendrogram plotting is also possible.
-For greater readability, we will restrict ourselves to a smaller sample;
+For better readability, we will restrict ourselves to a smaller sample;
 namely, to the 37 members of the [OECD](https://en.wikipedia.org/wiki/OECD):